Why failure teaches success

 Some people view failure as the end of the world.
 As something, they can’t possibly live down, or recover from.

-Prospering people know that foundering is inevitable, and even required in order to become competent at whatever goal they decide to pursue.
+Prospering people know that foundering is inevitable and even required to become competent at whatever goal they decide to pursue.
 That’s because failure teaches success in many instances.
 Here’s why:

 Picture of the words “failure” and “success” written on a note and being laid next to each other